 Automated Speed Enforcement

-Automated speed enforcement is an automated system that uses cameras and a speed measurement device to help enforce posted speed limits in school zones and community safety zones.
+Automated speed enforcement is an automated system that uses a camera and a speed measurement device to help enforce posted speed limits in community safety zones.

 How automated speed enforcement improves safety